Labor queries LNP’s Bowman preselection of Henry Pike

 Mr Pike recently told Sky News he was a changed person after messages in a group chat from more than a decade ago were published following a complaint by a female LNP member.

-“(It) states quite clearly in the Bible that f****** a fat chick is a sin beyond redemption,” he wrote in a message reported by Sky News on Thursday.
+“[It] states quite clearly in the Bible that f—ing a fat chick is a sin beyond redemption,” he wrote in a message reported by Sky News on Thursday.

 “The only male candidate in the five way preselection”